rugpullindex/content/docs.md

 ## GET Historical Price Data by DID

-- Endpoint: `/prices?did=&start=&end=&currency=`
+- Endpoint: `/prices?did=&start=&end=&currency=&resolution=`
 - Authorization required: yes, **but please reach out if you want to use it.**
 - Rate limiting: no

-**Description:** Given an asset's DID, this endpoint returns a list of prices for a date range (between `start` and `end`). rugpullindex has recorded the prices of all OCEAN assets since January 1, 2021.
-We've started recording the prices of BDP assets on May 5, 2021.
-We fetch price data once a day, hence the endpoint's resolution is about 1 day.
-All prices are either in EUR or USD.
+**Description:** Given an asset's DID, this endpoint returns a list of prices for a date range (between `start` and `end`). rugpullindex has recorded

+- the daily prices of all OCEAN assets since January 1, 2021;
+- the daily prices of all BDP assets since May 5, 2021
+- the hourly prices of all OCEAN & BDP assets since November 8, 2021.

+We fetch price data hourly.
+Prices can be displayed in EUR, USD or the protocol's base currency `ocean-protocol` and `big-data-protocol`.

 **Notes:**

 - `currency` must be either `usd`, `eur`, `ocean-protocol` or `big-data-protocol`.
 - `start` and `end` MUST be ISO8601-compliant dates
+- `resolution` must be either `1h` or `1d`.
+It can also be omitted, but the default value is then `1d`.

 **Request:**
 ```bash